Return to POWRR Peer Assessment Program

 Apply to the Digital POWRR Peer Assessment Program

-Applications Open for Phase 1!
+Applications have closed for Phase 2.

 • Are you a library or archives worker tasked with overseeing digital collections at your job?